ayalbark/mdef/docs/deliverables/design-studio-1-manifest.md

 ## Ambrosia
 There is nothing more satisfying
-In this world than sitting
+than sitting
-On a chair that is a tree stump
+on a chair that is a tree stump
-On a sandy road in southern Mexico
+on a sandy road in southern Mexico
-And hearing the machete
+and hearing the machete
-Rain down upon the coconut’s husk
+rain down upon the coconut's husk
-While the sun boomerangs its ultraviolet
+while the sun boomerangs its ultraviolet
-Rays at your bare skin covered in
+rays at your bare skin covered in
-Drying salt and a sprinkle of sand
+drying salt and a sprinkle of sand
-And you’re handed the cold coconut
+and you're handed the cold coconut
-In exchange for thirty pesos,
+in exchange for thirty pesos,
-The last in your pocket, but it
+the last in your pocket, but it
-Doesn’t matter as the sweet juice
+doesn't matter as the sweet juice
-Pours into your open mouth
+pours into your open mouth

 ## Laws of Nature
-You’re either eating or being eaten.
+You're either eating or being eaten.
-You’re either fodder for the communal bonfire,
+You're either fodder for the communal bonfire,
-Fuel for eternal entropy, or you’re
+fuel for eternal entropy, or you're
-Breaking down raw matter for protein synthesis.
+breaking down raw matter for protein synthesis.

 The snake eats its own tail not for the taste,
-But because there is no other food in a vacuum.
+but because there is no other food in a vacuum.
 Are you the mouth or are you the tail?

-Perhaps we’re both at once.
+Perhaps we're both at once.
 Agents of destruction constructing new horizons
-From the ones that slowly rotate out of view.
+from the ones that slowly rotate out of view.
 Fill your stomach and let us take a bite.